shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-miniposts-tutorial.md

 Now let’s see the result. \*Make sure you are in Mumbai.
 Make sure you have the dependencies install with `yarn` or `npm install` and run with `yarn dev`.

-We should see the homepage in localhost:3000.
+We should be able to see the homepage by visiting http://localhost:3000.
 Authenticate with your Metamask extension.

 ![](../../../.gitbook/assets/miniposts09.png)